R4DDER5/CZ/new-project-scope.md

 ## BRIEF AND OBJECTIVES
 ### PROJECT BRIEF
-THE REDEVELOPMENT OF THE CURRENT CANDIDATE ZONE TO IMPROVE FUNCTIONALITY, SECURITY, PROCESSES, UPDATES TBC AFTER MEETING WITH ADAM
+THE REDEVELOPMENT OF THE CURRENT CANDIDATE ZONE TO IMPROVE FUNCTIONALITY, SECURITY, PROCESSES, AND ENABLE ANY FURTHER FUTURE DEVELOPMENT REQUIRED.

 ### PROJECT OVERVIEW
 This project will involve re-designing and re-developing existing features that are available via the 'candidate zone' portal.
 The original version was built 10 years ago and is now severely restricted via the original framework it was developed upon.
 The main goal for a re-development of the original s improving mainly security elements.
 Security should feature as a significant part of any new system.
 Part of the rebuild should also include improving functionality and streamlining existing services offered, making it also easier to offer further future new functionality should it be requested.
 Third party data integration will be required for some external services so it also important this is considered and planned for.